MrGodfreyIT/MrGodfreyIT/README.md

 <h1>Hi, I'm Micah Godfrey! <br/><a href="https://medium.com/@mrgodfrey2014">Blogger</a>, and <a href="https://www.linkedin.com/in/mgodfrey95/">Information Technology Professional</a>

+<h2>📜 Certifications and Certificates:</h2>
+  -CompTIA Security+
+  -Certificate in Business and Technology
+  -Google System Administration and IT Infrastructure Services Certificate

 <h2>👨‍💻 Cybersecurity Projects:</h2>

 - <b>Setting Up Windows Server 2019 on VirtualBox</b>